asapdotid/wsl-config/README.md

 ## Customize your VIM on Ubuntu

-> Copy file `.vimrc` to your root or username on home directori
+> Copy file `.vimrc` to your root or home user directory

-open terminal
+Open terminal

 ```bash
 vim
 ```

-from your terminal console will see installation all plugin from yout `.vimrc` or you can add plugin manualy.
+From your terminal console will see installation all plugin from yout `.vimrc` or you can add plugin manualy.

 ![Finish Installation Vim Plugin](./images/wsl-vim-installation-plugin.jpg "Show finish installation on vim")